chiche-ds/30-Day-Terraform-challenge-/Day1/day1-Major.md

 Tasks completed: Introduction to Terraform and IaC Date and Time: 2024-12-01 at 2300hrs
 Additional Notes
 I enjoyed reading about the Genesis of Terraform, how it came up and how good it trandformed DevOps.
-I have also write an article on medium about IAC.
+I have also write an article on medium about IAC tools.